-Litigation attorneys are an indispensable resource if you are looking to file a legal claim, or need to defend yourself against a claim filed against you.
-While litigating attorneys are most often thought of as trial lawyers, there are many functions that an experienced Litigator can perform for you even if your case never goes to court.
-Litigation attorneys can:
+Litigation attorneys are an indispensable resource if you are looking to contest a legal claim.
+Legal claims include defending clients against a suit filed against them.
+Besides focusing on courtroom trials, there are many functions that an experienced Litigator can perform to represent clients.
+Including assistance even if your case never goes to court.

 - File a lawsuit on your behalf.